star-lord1234/Xplore2.0/Tasks/Task1.md

 ### Find number of nonwhite pixels in the image

-##### You have have been given an image with a white canvas containing few non white pixels.The task is to use OpenCV to find the number of non white pixels and also return the positions of the pixels you have found.
+#### You have have been given an image with a white canvas containing few non white pixels.

+#### The task is to use OpenCV to find the number of non white pixels and also return the positions of the pixels you have found.

-##### Upload the code as well as screenshots of the output.
+#### Upload the code per the instructions in the readme file

-##### Link for the image: https://drive.google.com/file/d/1Q6Q5Q5Q5
+#### Link for the image: https://drive.google.com/file/d/1Q6Q5Q5Q5